xiety/AnkiPoetry/README.md

 ## Warning

-When importing `.csv` file into Anki make sure that "Mach scope" is set to "Notetype and deck" to prevent cards in other decks from being updated.
+When importing `.csv` file into Anki make sure that "Match scope" is set to "Notetype and deck" to prevent cards in other decks from being updated.

 You can start a line with `@` symbol to mark lines you don't want to learn.